dezem/SAK/SAK_64bit/liesmich_readme.txt

 - Changes add _patch label if you use the patch XCI or NSP option
 - NSC_BUILDER (only squirrel.exe) update to new version 1.01b
 - hactoolnet update to new version 0.12.0

+Beta v0.7.7: (31.12.2020)
+- Small fix for patching NSP with changing label _patch
+- NSC_BUILDER (only squirrel.exe) revert to version 0.96d

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation